grahamwhaley/DSPham/README.md

   the current draw from the Teensy.
 The Teensy 4.0 current draw, *total* for all pins, is [specified as 10mA](https://www.pjrc.com/teensy/techspecs.html).
 Be careful.

-> *Note:* The [rotary encoder I use - a KY-040][23], also requires a *+ve* connection, to the 3v3 line so it can pull up some of its pins - that is *not shown on the schematic*, as the component diagram did not have a pin for it - you most likely *will* need to wire *+ve* to your encoder.
-My encoder only has 5 pins - *GND*, *+*, *SW*, *DT* and *CLK*.
-Wire them all up.
-Note also, if you get the *DT* and *CLK* pins wired around the wrong way it will just make the rotary encoder 'work backwards', e.g., go anticlockwise.
+> *Note:* The [rotary encoder I use - a KY-040][23] came on a module (pcb) that contained some pullups.
+They are now depicted on the schematic.
+Hopefully if you have a different or bare module this will help with the wiring up. if you get the *DT* and *CLK* pins wired around the wrong way it will just make the rotary encoder 'work backwards', e.g., go anticlockwise with respect to the menu system.
   You can either fix that by swapping the wiring over, or modifying the software to tell it the pins are the other way around.

 > **Warning:** If you are going to power the Teensy from an external power supply (such as the 7805 I used), *and* you still want to be able to use or program over the USB port, then you **must**